LandSandBoat/lsb-wiki/Performance-Profiling-with-Tracy.md

 `Tracy` is made up of two parts:

-- The client - which you build into your program and will broadcast your performance information.
+- The client - which you build into your program and will broadcast your performance information to the server.
-- The server - an external program (available in the Tracy Release) which will receive the information and allow you to analyze it.
+- The server - an external program (available in the Tracy release, now called `tracy-profiler.exe`) which will receive the information and allow you to analyze it.

 ## Setup